ilapia/thesis-pia/README.md

 # thesis-pia
-SDMs whitefish and vendace
+ whitefish and vendace SDMs

 The repository contains the main code implemented for my master thesis.
 The files are related to:

-* nc-file: SmartSea data preparation
+* nc-file: SmartSea data preparation, with comments

-* whitefish: preliminary data cleaning and various models implemented through the studies
+* whitefish: preliminary data cleaning and various models implemented through the studies, with comments

 * SmartSeaData prep: function used to recover final raster (can t be run directly )

 * functions: all functions implemented and used in the other files

-* models; 4 final models reported in the thesis
+* models: fit of the 8 models reported in the thesis

 * modelselect: kfoldcv and training-test validation of the models